eyupdogan/eyupdogan/README.md

-## Hi, I'm Eyup DOGAN (Android / React Native Developer)
+## Hi, I'm Eyup DOGAN (React Native Developer)

 ## ⏲ What am I doing right now?

-📚 Gaining In-Depth Knowledge: I am dedicated to acquiring in-depth knowledge of Android App Development and staying up-to-date with the latest advancements in the field.
+📚 Gaining In-Depth Knowledge: I am dedicated to acquiring in-depth knowledge of Mobile App Development and staying up-to-date with the latest advancements in the field.
 I continuously explore new concepts, best practices, and emerging trends to enhance my understanding and proficiency.

-💻 Practical Project Development: Actively engaging in developing projects in the field of Android App Development, I aim to strengthen my practical skills.
+💻 Practical Project Development: Actively engaging in developing projects in the field of React Native App Development, I aim to strengthen my practical skills.
 By working on real-world applications, I improve my problem-solving abilities, code organization, and overall development expertise.

-🎯 Becoming a Proficient Android Developer: I am committed to acquiring the necessary skills and expertise to excel as a Android Developer.
+🎯 Becoming a Proficient React Native Developer: I am committed to acquiring the necessary skills and expertise to excel as a React Native Developer.

-🌟 Overall Objective: My current focus revolves around expanding my knowledge of Android App Development, actively participating in relevant projects, and working diligently towards my goal of becoming a skilled Android Developer.
+🌟 Overall Objective: My current focus revolves around expanding my knowledge of React Native App Development, actively participating in relevant projects, and working diligently towards my goal of becoming a skilled React Native Developer.

 <br />